- About Us

 What do you do for fun?

-» I play guitar in a Houston-area cover band.
+» I am in two bands as a guitarist and backup vocalist.
+I play guitar in a Houston-area cover band.
 We play stuff from the '60s to modern day – mostly rock and country.
 It’s really a variety of music – Lynyrd Skynyrd, ZZ Top, 3 Doors Down, The Eagles, Alan Jackson….
-I also like to collect guitars for fun.
+I also play almost every weekend at church as part of the praise band.
+I also like to collect and restore guitars for fun.

 How has marketing and advertising changed since you started?